 Bank balances and time deposits are held with bank and financial institution counterparties, which are highly rated.
 Impairment on bank balances has been measured on a 12-month expected loss basis and reflects the short maturities of the exposures.
-The Reporting Entity considers that its bank balances have low credit risk based on the external credit ratings of the counterparties.
-The 12 month ECL computed on the bank balances and term deposits is considered negligible.
+The Company considers that its bank balances have low credit risk based on the external credit ratings of the counterparties, therefore, the 12-month ECL computed on the bank balances and term deposits is considered negligible.